International Short Film Festival Oberhausen

-The International Short Film Festival Oberhausen, founded in 1954, is one of the oldest short film festivals in the world.
-Held in Oberhausen, it is one of the major international platforms for the short form.
-The festival holds an International Competition, German Competition, and International Children's and Youth Film Competition, as well as the MuVi Award for best German music video and, since 2009, the NRW Competition for productions from the German state of North Rhine-Westphalia.
+The International Short Film Festival Oberhausen (Internationale Kurzfilmtage Oberhausen; formerly Westdeutsche Kulturfilmtage and then Westdeutsche Kurzfilmtage) is a German film festival for short films held in Oberhausen, North Rhine-Westphalia.
+Founded in 1954, it is one of the oldest short film festivals in the world and one of the major international platforms for the short form.
+The festival holds an International Competition, a German Competition, an International Children's and Youth Film Competition, the MuVi Award for best German music video, and, since 2009, the NRW Competition for productions from the state of North Rhine-Westphalia.

 Oberhausen is known today for its extensive thematic programmes such as "Memories Can't Wait.
 Film without Film" (2014), "The Language of Attraction.
-Trailers between Advertising and the Avant-garde" (2019), "Solidarity as Disruption" (2021/22) or "Synchronize.
+Trailers between Advertising and the Avant-garde" (2019), "Solidarity as Disruption" (2021/22) and "Synchronize.
 Pan-African Film Networks" (2022).
-The festival in addition offers visitors a well-equipped Video Library, operates a non-commercial short-film distribution service and owns an archive of short films from over 70 years of cinema history.
+The festival also offers visitors a well-equipped video library, operates a non-commercial short-film distribution service, and owns an archive of short films from over 70 years of cinema history.

 History

+20th century

-The International Short Film Festival Oberhausen was founded in 1954 by the director of the Oberhausen Volkshochschule (adult education centre), Hilmar Hoffmann, in association with the Filmclub Oberhausen under the name "1st West German Educational Film Festival".
-The event was initially geared to fulfilling an educational policy mandate and the motto chosen for the first festival was hence "Cultural Film – Route to Education".
-Featured were 45 films from the Federal Republic of Germany, France and the USA.
+The Westdeutsche Kulturfilmtage (West German Cultural Film Festival) was founded in 1954 by the director of the Oberhausen Volkshochschule (adult education centre), Hilmar Hoffmann, in association with the Filmclub Oberhausen, under the name "1st West German Educational Film Festival".
+The event was initially geared toward fulfilling an educational policy mandate, and the motto chosen for the first festival was "Cultural Film – Route to Education".
+The inaugural edition featured 45 films from Germany, France, and the United States.

-At the 4th West German Educational Film Festival in 1958, the motto "Way to the Neighbour" was introduced, under which the festival took place until 1997.
-In 1959, the festival was rechristened "West German Short Film Festival".
-Oberhausen soon made a political name for itself, chiefly because many films produced in the Eastern Bloc could only be viewed in Oberhausen, a situation that led to the festival's rapid ascent and its reputation as "short film mecca".
-As early as the 1950s, however, visitors were also treated to works by young filmmakers from the West such as François Truffaut, Norman McLaren, Alain Resnais, Bert Haanstra, and Lindsay Anderson.
-At the fourth festival in 1958, 190 films from 29 countries were already included in the programme.
+At the 4th West German Educational Film Festival in 1958, the motto "Way to the Neighbour" was introduced.
+In that year, 190 films from 29 countries were screened.
+In 1959, the festival was renamed to Westdeutsche Kurzfilmtage (West German Short Film Festival).

+Oberhausen soon made a political name, chiefly because many films produced in the Eastern Bloc could only be viewed in Oberhausen.
+This situation led to the festival's rapid ascent and reputation as a "short film mecca".
+As early as the 1950s, however, visitors were also treated to works by young filmmakers from the West, such as François Truffaut, Norman McLaren, Alain Resnais, Bert Haanstra, and Lindsay Anderson.

-At the eighth festival in 1962, a group of young German filmmakers, among them Alexander Kluge, Peter Schamoni and Edgar Reitz, issued the Oberhausen Manifesto, pronouncing the "old" film dead and declaring their aspiration to create a new kind of German film.
+At the eighth festival in 1962, a group of young German filmmakers, among them Alexander Kluge, Peter Schamoni, and Edgar Reitz, issued the "Oberhausen Manifesto", pronouncing the "old" film dead and declaring their aspiration to create a new kind of German film.

-The 1960s then culminated in a 1968 scandal surrounding Hellmuth Costard's film Besonders wertvoll, in which a talking penis criticized the new Film Funding Act of 1967.
-Responding to an objection issued by the public prosecutor's office, the festival removed the film from the official programme, whereupon many German filmmakers withdrew their works from the festival.
+The 1960s then culminated in a 1968 scandal surrounding Hellmuth Costard's film Besonders wertvoll, in which a talking penis criticized the new Film Funding Act 1967.
+Responding to an objection issued by the public prosecutor's office, the festival removed the film from the official programme, after which many German filmmakers withdrew their works.
 Oberhausen emerged from the crisis with an amended set of regulations, including a public selection procedure for German films.